Student Loan Forgiveness: 2023 Facts and Statistics

 - As of December 2022, the government had canceled $3.9 billion in borrower defense.

-- Roughly 460,000 borrower defense applications were pending approval.Note Reference
+- In January 2023, roughly 465,000 borrower defense applications were pending approval.Note Reference

 Other Student Loan Discharges